secondlife-3p/bugsplat-crashpad/README.md

 ## Testing Crash Reporting

-The application is set up to crash when you press Enter.
+The application will crash immediately upon launch to demonstrate the crash reporting functionality.
 The crash reports will be stored in the `crashes` directory where you run the application.

 ## Project Structure